andrii-dubytskyi/python-prompt-toolkit/docs/pages/asking_for_input.rst

                 result = await prompt('Say something: ', async_=True)
             print('You said: %s' % result)

-The :func:`~prompt_toolkit.patch_stdout.patch_stdout` context manager is optional, but it's recommended, because other coroutines could print to stdout.
+The ``patch_stdout()`` context manager is optional, but it's recommended, because other coroutines could print to stdout.
 This ensures that other output won't destroy the prompt.